hereticjsorg/heretic/manual/internationalization.md

 You will need to set *title*, *shortTitle* and *description* to set website title, a shorter version of title and general description, correspondingly.
 These values are used to display in the browser window title and to generate sitemap for you.

-Each module has *module.json* file where you must define *title* and *description* of each module according to your language list.
+Each page has *page.json* file where you must define *title* and *description* of each page according to your language list.

-## Localized Module Versions
+## Localized Pages Versions

-Each module may have its localized version (that's optional, but you can use this feature in case when content for different languages is absolutely different).
+Each page may have its localized version (that's optional, but you can use this feature in case when content for different languages is absolutely different).

-To use this feature, you will need to set the *langSwitchComponent* parameter to *true* in module's *website.json* file.
-If true, Heretic will generate &lt;lang-switch/&gt; component for each module to display a different content version for each module.
+To use this feature, you will need to set the *langSwitchComponent* parameter to *true* in page's *page.js* file.
+If true, Heretic will generate &lt;lang-switch/&gt; component for each page to display a different content version for each page.

-Each module has the following structure:
+Each page has the following structure:

 * the main *index.marko* file only has &lt;content/&gt; tag inside
-* the *index.marko* of *contents* component refers to the the *&lt;lang-switch/&gt;* component of the current module
+* the *index.marko* of *contents* component refers to the the *&lt;lang-switch/&gt;* component of the current page
 * the *index.marko* of *lang-switch* component (auto-generated during build process) chooses which component to display, based on current language
 * the *index.marko* of *lang-xx-xx* component displays actual content for a corresponding language

-Take a look on a module template located in *./src/modules/.blank* as a reference.
+Take a look on a page template located in *./src/core/defaults/.blank* as a reference.

-**Note**: you should not edit *&lt;lang-switch/&gt;* manually because it gets overwritten each time you start the build process.
+**Note**: you should **NOT** edit *&lt;lang-switch/&gt;* manually because it gets overwritten each time you start the build process.

 If you don't need a separate content for different languages, you may wish to simply set *langSwitchComponent* parameter to *false*.